event-engine/docs/README.md

-# event-machine-docs
+# event-engine-docs
-Docs for Event Event Engine
+Docs for Event Engine

 **Please note: Docs are work in progress.
 They are copied from Event Machine and might contain outdated or wrong information until fully migrated!**